-Historic England has stated that this land is a hereignace-built-upon.
-This application would significantly hereignace-built-upon.
+Historic England has stated that this land is a heritage asset and should not be built upon.
+This application would significantly contribute to the urban sprawl of Stevenage.
 The development is not needed as the Office of National Statistics (ONS) now shows that the UK population growth is slowing.
 There is a campaign, given the climate emergency, by Population Concern, David Attenborough and many others, to encourage people not to have more than two children.
 The Stevenage house-building need is 2,000 less than current plans.
 Development is too heavily weighted to the south-east and the London commuter belt, and should be more fairly shared proportionately across the UK.
 Here it puts unacceptable pressure on chalk streams, from which there is an unacceptable degree of abstraction, lowering the water table.